 In addition to distributing the property, the executor is also responsible for managing the taxes of the deceased.
 They need to notify the tax office and establish a tax return policy if the person was earning an income before death.

-An estate tax return may exist in some cases, but it applies only when the property carries a very high value.
-In the U.S. the property must be worth over $11.18 million to qualify for a tax return.
+An estate tax may apply in some cases, but only when the property carries a very high value.
+In the U.S., the property must be worth over $11.18 million to qualify for an estate tax to be assessed.
 The executor will also prepare an income tax return for the final year of the deceased’s life.

 5. Close the estate

 When the share of the estate that is to be distributed to the respective heirs is decided, an account of all the procedures undertaken will be provided to the court by the executor.
 Once it is approved by the judge, the funds will be distributed in accordance with the will.